 Why you should buy this: Amazon's fitness band is a strong contender for just $79.

 Who it's for: Someone looking to dip their toe into fitness tracking without spending a large amount of money.

 Why we picked the Halo View:

-It's cheap, it's cheerful, and it's very very usable.
+It's cheap, it's cheerful, and it's very, very usable.
 Amazon's first forays into fitness tracking weren't without their problems, but the Halo View is a well-priced and well-featured fitness tracker that won't break the bank.
-It's very much in the Fitbit mold when it comes to design, and while the unit itself isn't a perfect fit to the band, the band itself is comfortable, and the Halo View itself is extremely light, being about a third lighter than most fitness trackers.
+The design is strongly reminiscent of similar offerings from Fitbit, and while the unit itself isn't a perfect fit to the band, the band itself is comfortable, and the Halo View itself is extremely light, being about a third lighter than most fitness trackers.

 A lack of GPS tracking (even with a paired smartphone) does mean the "fitness" element is a little light compared to some competitors.
 No GPS means it's of limited use to cyclists or runners, but it does make that up somewhat with a broad-stroke approach to fitness.
 Halo Fitness has a good amount of bodyweight exercises to get you moving, and the weekly goals and step counts are solid reasons to start moving and keep moving.
 It has automatic sleep tracking too, so you can tell how restful your slumber has been, and the nutrition features can help you to lose weight if that's your goal.